A smiling man holds his phone up whilst looking at a river

 Download the free Big River Watch app on your smartphone before visiting your chosen river.

-Upload your Big River Watch survey.
-It's that simple to get involved!
+Press submit, and upload your Big River Watch survey.
+It's that simple!

 The app and survey are open year-round, so you can keep recording useful information about your local river at any time, if you wish.